-The critically acclaimed Canta Libre Chamber Ensemble will perform a fall concert in the Vanderbilt Museum’s Charles and Helen Reichert Planetarium on Saturday, November 2, from 6:00 to 7:30 p.m.
+The critically acclaimed Canta Libre Chamber Ensemble will return to perform a fall concert in the Vanderbilt Museum’s Charles and Helen Reichert Planetarium on Saturday, November 2, from 6:00 to 7:30 p.m.
+Sponsored by Northwell Health.

 Tickets: $20 on-line; $25 at the door; and $15 for children 15 and younger.Purchase Tickets

 “The music, along with the sky show on the planetarium dome, is designed to usher in celestial events for the fall,” said Sally Shorrock, founder, director, and flutist, said.